John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 (Property names and values can only contain ASCII alphanumeric characters).

 <br>
-Below is an example of what an IoT Hub message:
+Below is an example an IoT Hub message.

 ```json
 {